daxcee/sahat.github.com/thinfonttheme/_posts/2014-02-24-implementing-password-reset-in-nodejs.md

 ```
 var userSchema = new mongoose.Schema({
   username: { type: String, required, unique: true },
+  email: { type: String, required: true, unique: true },
-  password: { type: String, required: true }
+  password: { type: String, required: true },
+  resetPasswordToken: String,
+  resetPasswordExpires: Date
 });
 ```

 Each schema maps to a MongoDB collection.
-Each key - username and password, defines a property in our MongoDB documents.
-Besides specifying a structure of documents, they also define
+Each key - username, email and password, defines a property in our MongoDB documents.
-[instance methods](http://mongoosejs.com/docs/guide.html#methods)
-and [middleware](http://mongoosejs.com/docs/middleware.html).
+Besides specifying a structure of documents, they also define [instance methods](http://mongoosejs.com/docs/guide.html#methods) and [middleware](http://mongoosejs.com/docs/middleware.html).
 And that's exactly what we will use next.